A REGISTER FOR INFORMATION

-THIS REGISTER IS FOR INFORMATION AND PUBLIC PROTECTION
+AND PUBLIC PROTECTION

 Practitioners admitted to this register have trained to defined standards and have elected to demonstrate accountability.

-or find a foot health practitioner in your area
+You can check if your practitioner is registered or find a foot health practitioner in your area

 You are advised to check that your Foot Health Practitioner is registered

-Professional Standards Authority Accredited Voluntary Registration
+Professional Standards Authority Accredited Registers

-The Professional Standards Authority for Health and Social Care sets standards for organisations holding voluntary registers for health and social care occupations and accredit those that meet them.
+The Professional Standards Authority for Health and Social Care sets standards for organisations holding registers for health and social care occupations and accredits those that meet them.
 This register has met all of those standards....

 The major part of uncomplicated foot and leg care is within the capability and remit of the Foot Health Practitioner.
-Immediate access by self-referral and early availability of their services make the Foot Health Practitioner working in the private sector an important facility and resource for the general public.
+Immediate access by self-referral and early availability of their services make the Foot Health Practitioner working in the private sector an important resource for the general public.

 Much of the work is routine and often requires repeat at determined intervals.
 In the majority of the cases seen and attended by the practitioner there is little or no morbidity of the leg and foot.
 In many cases, there is need for routine maintenance occasioned by diabetes mellitus, arthritic hands, eye troubles, ankylosis of the spine, obesity, pregnancy, etc. Many patients will simply have difficulty reaching their feet for maintenance - others appreciate the help of a practitioner who they can trust to trim and maintain their nails properly.
 Many of the conditions encountered are directly attributable to the ageing process.
 Hip and knee pathologies contribute considerably to the need.
 As a trained observer, the Foot Health Practitioner contributes to the health of the populace by screening and alerting other practitioners to indicated diabetes mellitus, potential ulceration, malignancies, and other conditions.